Types of 3D Architectural Models

 Site Models

-These models include the surrounding area: gardens, car parks etc. A college campus or Church grounds are examples.
+These architectural models include the surrounding area: gardens, car parks etc. A college campus or Church grounds are examples.

 Scroll down to see the St Martin’s Episcopal Church 3D model HTS created complete with trees and vehicles.